1.1 Installation of R, RStudio and R Packages

 Save (III)

 Lastly, if you want to create a new R script, you can click the + button on the menu, then select R Script.
-Then you will see a new file created.
-Add a screenshot here Note that there are quite a few other options including R Markdown, which will be introduced in Section 12.
+Note that there are quite a few other options including R Markdown, which will be introduced in Chapter 13.

 1.1.3 Install and load R packages

-To install an R package, you need to use a built-in R function , which is install.packages().
-A function takes in arguments (inputs) and performs a specific task.
+To install an R package, you need to use a built-in R function, which is install.packages().
+A function takes in arguments (inputs) and performs a specific task accordingly.
 After the function name, we always need to put a pair of parentheses with the arguments inside.

-While there are many built-in R functions, R packages usually contain many useful functions as well, and we can also write our own functions, which will be introduce in Chapter ??.
+While there are many built-in R functions, R packages usually contain many useful functions as well, and we can also write our own functions, which will be introduced in Chapter 12.

 With install.packages(), the argument is the package name with a pair of quotation marks around it.
 The task it performs is installing the specific package into R. Here, you will install the companion package for this book, named r02pro, a.k.a.
 R Zero to Pro.
 The r02pro package contains several data sets that will be used throughout the book, and interactive exercises for each subsection.